FLORIDA HIGHWAYMEN HISTORIC ARTISTS BLACK HISTORY

 AJ Brown was the only female Highwayman artist without an online presence for over a decade.

-Brown shares her history and story, voice and character, truth, and contributions as a Florida Highwaymen Art History member, since 2005.
+Brown has shared her history and story, voice and character, truth, and contributions as a Florida Highwaymen Art History member since 2005.

 The Florida Highwaymen Museum celebrates its long-awaited grand opening on July 8th, 2022, at the Jackie L. Caynon Sr. building, 1234 Avenue D, Fort Pierce, Florida.